Archive for the ‘Certification Is a Joke’ Category

 Pay for skills training.
 Pay for business knowledge and education.
 Pay for products and services that have actual, practical value and use in your business.
 But when it comes to “certification,” save your money.

-There is only one thing you need to prove to clients and that is done by simply demonstrating your qualifications, competence and service in all that you do.
-Your site, your messages, your writing and articles… every bit of it is an example of your skills, expertise and professionalism.
 When you demonstrate a professional level of expertise and competence, no one is going to ask you about certification.
 Those questions only come when prospective clients don’t see those things exampled on your website, your business image, your content and your communications.
 But when you do demonstrate those things in all those places, you instill credibility.
 You instill trust.
 They don’t need to ask because they already get that sense of your competence through all your displays of marketing, presentation and interaction.

 No piece of paper will prove those things.
 And any certification you get becomes meaningless if you can’t demonstrate on a daily basis, in everything you do, the qualities that the certification is supposed to “prove.”